 Other risks include injury to surrounding tissues or organs,

 - blood vessels

-These complications are rare.
+These risks are rare.
 However, if they occur, you may need a

-- pushing, such as a vacuum
+- pushing and pulling objects, such as a vacuum

 - sexual intercourse